DevashishPrasad/CascadeTabNet/Data Preparation/Readme.md

 # Dialation
 In the dilation transform, we transform the original image to thicken the black pixel regions.
-We convert the original images into binary images before applying the dilation transform.
+We convert the original images into binary images before applying the dilation transform.<br>
 ![Dialation Algorithm](https://github.com/DevashishPrasad/CascadeTabNet/blob/master/imgs/Dialation.png)
 # Smudge